-At the event, Nvidia announced its Maxine platform, which is a cloud-native suite of GPU-accelerated AI services designed to make video collaboration better.
+At this year's event, Nvidia announced its Maxine platform, which is a cloud-native suite of GPU-accelerated AI services designed to make video collaboration better.
 The use of video has exploded, as the COVID-19 pandemic pushed everyone into WFH.
 Cisco’s tag line used to be that the Internet changed the way we work, live, learn, and play — and that happened.
 Now, we are doing almost all of our working, living, learning, and playing over video.
 Video is so important that if Maslow were to redo the “Hierarchy of Needs,” video would be one of the basic needs alongside the physiological needs of food, water, and warmth.

 Given the importance of video, video experiences must be great.
 Nvidia's Maxine is a set of services that any collaboration vendor can embed into their platform to improve the experience.
 Notable features for Maxine include:

 - Bandwidth efficiency — Everyone that does video at home knows the pain of poor-quality video because the kids are Zooming into a classroom, while one parent is Webexing into a company event, and the other parent is Avaya Spacing into an important meeting.
 Bandwidth is a precious commodity, and not every home has multi-gig fiber.
 Instead of streaming the entire screen of pixels, Maxine analyzes key facial points on each person and then intelligently re-animates the face on the other side.
 Also, anything that doesn’t move, like a background, isn’t continually sent.
 Nvidia claims that this feature will reduce bandwidth consumption on an H.264 video stream by as much as 90%.
 This dramatically cuts the cost of network transport and delivers a much smoother video stream on all devices, even low-end ones that might not have been able to do video before.